WeiShaoD/neuroimage-menu/docs/source/Hippo_seg_manual/Conventions_and_Contrasts/Conventions_and_Contrasts.rst

 .. image:: figure3.png

+Figure 4.1: The first appearance of the collateral sulcus (CS) in a T2-weighted MR image.

-Careful - in some brains it is easy to confuse a prominent rhinal sulcus (RS) with the CS in early anterior slices.
+Be careful - in some brains it is easy to confuse a prominent rhinal sulcus (RS) with the CS in early anterior slices.
 To learn more, see the **Collateral
 Sulcus in Segmenting Regions of Interest in the Medial Temporal Lobes**

 .. image:: figure4.png

+Figure 4.2:: According to Insausti et al. (1998), the first appearance of the CS marks the transition between the temporopolar cortex (not included in the
+OAP protocol) and the perirhinal cortex (shown here in pink).
+Image adapted from Insausti et al. (1998).
+CS = collateral sulcus

 LANDMARK 2: THE FRONTAL-TEMPORAL JUNCTION/LIMEN INSULAE.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^